Polymer/old-docs-site/docs/polymer/polymer.md

 |-
 createdCallback | created | An instance of the element is created.
 - | ready | The `<polymer-element>` has been fully prepared (e.g. Shadow DOM created, property observers setup, event listeners attached, etc). attachedCallback | attached | An instance of the element was inserted into the DOM.
-This is an appropriate time to poke at the element's parent or light DOM children.
 - | domReady | Called when the element's initial set of children are guaranteed to exist.
-One use of `domReady` is when you have sibling custom elements (e.g. they're `.innerHTML`'d together, at the same time).
+This is an appropriate time to poke at the element's parent or light DOM children.
+Another use is when you have sibling custom elements (e.g. they're `.innerHTML`'d together, at the same time).
 Before element A can use B's API/properties, element B needs to be upgraded.
 The `domReady` callback ensures both elements exist. detachedCallback | detached | An instance was removed from the DOM. attributeChangedCallback | attributeChanged | An attribute was added, removed, or updated. **Note**: to observe changes to [published properties](#published-properties), use [*Changed watchers](#change-watchers).
 {: .table .responsive-table .lifecycle-table }